Peridot and Sardonyx

 This gemstone is found throughout the world.
 The most attractive specimens are found in India, but material also is mined in Czechoslovakia, Brazil, Uruguay, Germany, and in the United States.

-I recently joined my local Gem and Mineral Society to further my knowledge of gemstones and minerals.
+I joined my local Gem and Mineral Society to further my knowledge of gemstones and minerals.

 I redesign and re-purpose old pieces of jewelry and make some jewelry repairs (based on a free one-on–one consultation).